-Intended outcome Success criteria To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations and results of wellbeing and attitude surveys. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+Intended outcome Success criteria Intended outcome To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
+Success criteria Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
 Evidence of effective systems in place for the early identification of issues connected to mental health and wellbeing.
-Evidence of improvement in pupils physical and emotional health, wellbeing, approach to learning and enjoyment of school.
+Evidence of improvement in pupils physical and emotional health, wellbeing, approach to learning and en- being, approach to learning and en- joyment of school.
 Pupils are emotionally healthy and understand how to maintain positive wellbeing.
+All staff are developmental trauma in- formed.
+Attachment aware and trauma in- formed practices are embedded through school.
+Improved self-regulation enables pupils to do better academically and socially.
+Sustained and well developed rigorous and forensic approach to early reading.
+A long-term strategy is enabling continuous and sustained improvement and greater consistency.
+Forensic use of data drives improvement, particularly for the pupils who need the most support.
+Dedicated professional development creates a team of expert reading teachers (all staff).
+Investment in staff training as a long- term strategy keeps practice strong.
+A reading for pleasure culture enables further progress.

 Improved writing skills amongst all pupils including disadvantaged pupils.
+Assessments and observations indicate significantly improved early writing skills ensuring the foundations of writing are embedded at an early age.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
+Writing outcomes (2024/25) in Reception, Key Stage 1 and Key Stage 2 are in excess of the national average.
 Improved maths attainment for pupils including disadvantaged pupils.
 Maths outcomes (2024/25) in all areas of statutory assessment are in excess of the national average.
 Improved attendance of disadvantaged pupils.
 Absence rates and persistent absence continues to be better than the national average, above pre-pandemic levels and in line with peers.